kytos/documentation/tutorials/napps/publishing_your_own_napp.rst

   INFO    Enabling...
   INFO    Enabled.

-Now if you list all NApps uploaded will be displayed:
+Now if you list all NApps uploaded the output below will be displayed:

 .. code-block:: bash